hebertzin/API-project-management/README.md

 - [x] User can delete a project
 - [x] User can follow projects
 - [x] User can stop following projects

+### Project ideas

+- [x] It is possibel create a project idea
+- [x] It is possibel delete a project idea
+- [x] It is possible update a project idea
+- [x] It is possible to find all project ideas that you created

 ### Project questions